harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Late-night fix: went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Minor but worth doing.
+## 2024-07-30 - Day 12: Polish wrap

+- Task summary: Used the last day on On-Prem Vision Inference Pipeline to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.